George Seton

 George Seton of Careston FRSE FSA (25 June 1822 – 14 November 1908) was a Scottish philanthropist and genealogist.

 Early life

 Seton was born in Perth, Scotland, the son of Captain George Seton, an officer in the East India Company, and his wife, Margaret Hunter.
 The family lived at Potterhill, Bridgend, east across the River Tay from Perth.
-Seton was educated at Edinburgh High School, then studied law at University of Edinburgh, and Exeter College, and finally Oxford, from which he graduated in 1845.
+Seton was educated at Royal High School, Edinburgh, then studied law at University of Edinburgh, and Exeter College, and finally Oxford, from which he graduated in 1845.

 Later life

 Seton qualified as an advocate, passing the Scottish bar in 1846.
 Although Seton did practice as an advocate he soon focussed upon various other public offices: firstly as secretary to the Registrar General for Scotland (from 1854) and as Superintendent of the Civil Service examinations in Scotland (from 1862).
 As an advocate he lived at worked from 13 Coates Crescent in Edinburgh's West End.

 Seton was one of the founders of the St Andrew Boat Club, the first vice-chairman of the Society for Improving the Condition of the Poor, a fellow of the Society of Antiquaries of Scotland.
 He was elected a Fellow of the Royal Society of Edinburgh in 1872 his proposer being Philip Kelland.
 However, his real love was genealogy, and in 1863 he published The Law and Practice of Heraldry in Scotland.